Big East Tournament 2019: TV Schedule and Early Bracket Predictions

 A year ago, lower seeds won four games, including Providence and Butler knocking out the No. 3 and No. 4 seeds in the quarterfinals.

-It wouldn't be shocking to see a similar fate handed out to the teams seeded third and fourth this season because a majority of the teams in the conference have been inconsistent.
+It wouldn't be shocking to see a similar fate handed out to the teams seeded third and fourth this season because a majority of the teams in the conference have been so inconsistent.

 Even though Villanova and Marquette are in a different class, recent Big East history isn't on their side, as the No. 1 and No. 2 seeds haven't met in the tournament final since the conference's new alignment was put in place.